Skip to main content

 5. Execute the [Force Power Off] action to trigger a long power button press.
 This will boot your Mac into recovery mode.

-6. Select the [Remote Access] tab and click [Open KVM Screen] to connect to your Mac while in recovery mode.
+6. Select the [Remote Access] tab and click [Open KVM Screen] to connect to your Mac.

 Please note that we are not responsible in any way if you break the system using Recovery Mode.
 Please always ensure to return your Mac in working condition.
 Otherwise, we may need to charge a restore fee.

-Once you have started up your Mac in recovery mode, depending on your setup, you might be prompted to choose a user for which you know the password.
+1. Once you have booted your Mac into recovery mode, depending on your setup, you might be prompted to choose a user for which you know the password.
 If you want to reset your password, click on Forgot all passwords? and follow the on-screen instructions.

 1. Type resetpassword into the terminal and press enter.
 You will be prompted with a screen to reset your password.
 Click on Deactivate Mac... and follow the on-screen instructions.